CommodoreOS/3DArcade/README.md

 # 3DArcade U (For Unity)
-3DArcade Emulator Frontend
+3DArcade Emulator Frontend Unity

 You will need Unity to test the code and make and add your own cabinet and arcade models.

 [3DArcade Website](https://www.mameworld.info/3darcade)
-[3DArcade Forum](https://3darcade.000webhostapp.com/) (Does not work no more forum has been removed from website, trying to host it elsewhere.)
+[3DArcade Forum](https://3darcadeforum.com/) (This is now working and has a new home... :))